codepainters/emulsifier/docs/firmware_file.md

 This document describes the format of the files used to update the E-Mu firmware (using eLoader).
 All the information below comes from eLoader code analysis.

-The firmware files are binary files, with constant length header immedaitely followed by the firmware image.
+The firmware files are binary files, with constant length header immediately followed by the firmware image.
 Header contains a CRC32 checksum of the firmware image part.
-The files are expected to have `.dli` (Downloadable Image?) extension.
+The files are expected to have `.dli` (for *Downloadable Image*) extension.

 ## Strings